SherG/sherrieg/content/blog/winter-is-coming/index.md

 <div style="padding-left: 2.5em;"><p>The European manufacturing sector is crumbling under the weight of sustained high electricity and natural gas prices.
 With little prospect of relief, another wave of curtailments and closures looms  . . .</p></div>

 <div style="padding-left: 2.5em;"><p>For example, an aluminum smelter would lose about $200 million annually at current forward prices for electricity and carbon dioxide for the next year.
-And that’s despite elevated prices for the metal in the markets.
-Aluminum may be an extreme example, but it’s evidence of the pressures faced by industrialists . . .</p></div>
+And that’s despite elevated prices for the metal in the markets . . .</p></div>

 <div style="padding-left: 2.5em;">The affected industries will be those with the most intensive energy use: fertilizer, base metals and steel, chemical, ceramic, glass and paper.
 But increasingly food production will be, too.
 Heated greenhouses and chicken farms face astronomical energy bills.</p></div>